Jarosław Kozakiewicz: Project Mars, earth sculpture, 18 x 350 x 250 m, Boxberg, Germany

-In 2003 an international competition was held to seek proposals for the Baerwalder Lake Landscape Park, a section of an immense cultural and recreation area situated on the largest in a chain of 27 artificial lakes created from the abandoned coal pits.
-The open-ended challenge was to fashion an artistic project physically powerful enough to stand up to the power plant still operating just behind it.

-Artist Jarosław Kozakiewicz’s sculptural design containing an amphitheater, the Project Mars, won for its success on those terms and as an agent of rejuvenation.
-Constructed of 142,170 cubic yards of earth and other recycled detritus left over from the mines, the 1,150-by-820-foot ear enclosing the open-air theater constitutes undulating hills for people to wander on the lakeshore.

 Mars serves as a place of relaxation, excursions, and various cultural activities, such as summer cinema or small-scale concerts.
 The grass-covered giant auricle is blending in almost perfectly with the surroundings.
 The monumental scale makes it possible to challenge the traditional relationship between the work of art and the viewer.
 Mars isn’t an object that we can take in with a single view and admire from a distance, but rather a place that we experience “from the inside,” such as by participating in the activities it offers.
 Project Mars is also subordinated to the rhythm of nature, in the same way the natural landscape features are, and its appearance depend on the changing seasons.
 Thus the artificial and man-made is integrally connected to the natural.